MechatronicsMat/IIOT-4.0-Project/README.md

 # IIOT-4.0-Project

 __Sponsored by the National Science Foundation (Award Number: 2202201)__

-__by: Matthew Graff, Neiro Cabrera, William (Bill) Kerney, Meagan Eggert__

 __From: Clovis Community College in Fresno, California__
+__Instructors: Matthew Graff and William (Bill) Kerney__ __Student Wrokers: Neiro Cabrera, Meagan Eggert, Julian Perry Laxamana, Gurkaran Singh__

+##Project Description
-This project's purpose is to bring exposure to concepts regarding Fourth Industrial Revolution and Industry 4.0 at minimal cost.
-This is specifically designed for demonstrations at the High School level and more in depth training at the college level.
-Additionally, the demo serves as a great starting point for anyone interested in learning on a functioning prototype.
+The purpose of this project is to introduce concepts related to the Fourth Industrial Revolution and Industry 4.0 at minimal cost.
+It is tailored for demonstrations at the high school level and offers more in-depth training opportunities at the college level.
+Moreover, this demo serves as an ideal starting point for anyone interested in learning through hands-on experience with a functional prototype.

-This repo will contain steps to set up a system to create an Internet of Things (IOT) using Arduino ESP32s as clients and a [Raspberry Pi](https://www.raspberrypi.org/) as an MQTT Broker using [Mosquitto](https://mosquitto.org/).
-It will also include a GUI designed for reading the data being published on this project using [dearImgui](https://github.com/ocornut/imgui).
-It also uses a SCADA system called [Ignition by Inductive Automation](https://inductiveautomation.com/ignition/) to view the data from the MQTT broker as well.
-This README will explain how to recreate this demo using all the parts described above.
+This repository will provide instructions for setting up a system to create an Internet of Things (IoT) using Arduino ESP32s as clients and a Raspberry Pi (see:https://www.raspberrypi.org/) as an MQTT Broker, integrated with SCADA using Ignition by Inductive Automation (see: https://inductiveautomation.com/ignition/).
+The README will guide you through recreating this demonstration using the specified components, followed by a brief tutorial.

 ## Getting Started